Do you have a company vision? If I asked you today what your vision for your business is, could you describe it for me

 What do you stand against?

-Core values begins the conversation of “HOW” you will achieve your Purpose and Mission.
+Core values begin the conversation of “HOW” you will achieve your Purpose and Mission.

-It sets the framework of how you intend to show up for your audience.
-How we intend all team members to conduct themselves and behave.
+It sets the framework of how you intend to show up for your audience and how we intend all team members to conduct themselves and behave.

-Typically, core values consists of anywhere between 3 to 7 words… each followed by a short phrase that defines the space your company will operate from… your words to live by… or your modus operandi so to speak.
+Typically, core values consist of anywhere between 3 to 7 words—each followed by a short phrase that defines the space your company will operate from—your words to live by or your modus operandi, so to speak.

 For example, if the word Integrity is one of your core values, it would not serve you well to conduct unsavory marketing practices to obtain new Clients.

 Another example might be if one of your core values was the word Transparency.
 You would be congruent if you chose a marketing strategy that leverages case studies and testimonials.
 Or, maybe institute a formal referral program as one of your core marketing strategies.

-The critical component here is that YOUR ENTIRE TEAM must all operate from these core values.
+The critical component here is that YOUR ENTIRE TEAM must operate from these core values.

 Sometimes the best way to teach something is by showing an example.
 The following is an example from my company Online Marketing Muscle.

 What are the 3 to 7 Core Values that your team MUST and WILL operate from?

 Small Business is not meant to be so hard.
-Not being crystal clear on where you are going with it, and why, will definitely make it much harder.
+However, not being crystal clear on where you are going with it (and why) will make it much harder.

 So please, do yourself a favor.
 Get clear on your Company Vision!
 Put it in writing.
 Post it on your website.
 Share it with all who will listen.
 Most importantly, live into it every day!